Ossenbrugge/Starmap/CONTRIBUTING.md

 ---

-**Thank you for contributing to Starmap! 🌟**
+**Thank you for contributing to Starmap - Felgenland Saga! 🌟**

-Your contributions help make stellar cartography accessible to science fiction writers and astronomy enthusiasts worldwide.
+Your contributions help make stellar cartography accessible to science fiction writers and astronomy enthusiasts exploring the Felgenland Saga universe.